makerspace-darmstadt/n8n-nodes-nats/README.md

 - Publish to a Nats JetStream

 NATS Jetstream trigger:
-- Receive message from a nats consumer subscription
+- Receive message from a NATS via consumer.
+Currently supports both durable consumers (pre-created) and ephemeral consumers.
+    - Durable consumer: Provide the existing consumer name.
+This consumer is created and managed outside of n8n.
+	- Ephemeral consumer: Enable “Auto-create Ephemeral Consumer” and optionally set a “Filter Subject”.
+The node will create a pull consumer on demand (and clean it up when stopped).
+The consumer name is only required for durable consumers.

 ## License